 Royal Horticultural Society Award of Garden Merit

 When this cactus was discovered, plants were dug by the thousands and sent to botanic gardens, palaces, and collectors throughout North America and Europe.
 Their native habitat is the Rio Moctezuma Valley in Mexico.
 In 1990, the area was scheduled to be flooded after a dam was built so a Mexican botanical garden removed them and other rare plants.
-Today, the Golden Barrel Cactus is one of the most common cactus in cultivation even though very few remain in the wild.
+Today, the Golden Barrel Cactus is one of the most common cacti in cultivation even though very few remain in the wild.

-I bought my Golden Barrel Cactus from Wal-Mart on 2-1-16.
+I bought my Golden Barrel Cactus from Walmart on 2-1-16.
 Actually, I somehow bought two of them.
 They were in 2 1/2” (4 oz.) pots.
-The taller one measured approximately 2 1/2” tall x 2” wide and the shorter one approximately 2 1/8” tall x 2 1/4” wide.
+The taller one measured approximately 2 1/2” tall x 2” wide and the shorter one was approximately 2 1/8” tall x 2 1/4” wide.
 The label states:

 Zones: USDA ZONES 9A-11 (20-40° F)

 Water: Average during warmer months, sparse in winter

 You can read my Cactus Talk & Update and Cactus & Succulent Tips to get my opinion about growing cacti and succulents.

 When you bring your new plants home from the store, you need to check their roots and the soil to see if they are wet.
 If so, you may want to re-pot it right away.
 It is advisable to re-pot them in a better potting soil more suitable for cacti and succulents.